LITUATUI/pushevs.com/content/posts/pedro/2024-07-27-only-one-legacy-carmaker-is-ready-for-ev-competition-from-china.md

 In my opinion, it's crazy to have electric cars carrying huge half-ton batteries all the time.
 We need more public chargers, but also electric cars that can be charged at higher C-rates.
 Don't you agree?

-With upcoming module-less and cobalt-free batteries not only approaching a energy density of 200 Wh/kg, but also supporting 3-6 C-rates charging, it means that a full charge can be made in 10-20 minutes, or half (from 20 to 70 %) in just 5-10 minutes.
+With upcoming module-less and cobalt-free batteries not only approaching an energy density of 200 Wh/kg, but also supporting 3-6 C-rates charging, it means that a full charge can be made in 10-20 minutes, or half (from 20 to 70 %) in just 5-10 minutes.

 Anyway, it's mind boggling that carmakers like Dacia and Renault - that focus on delivering good value for money -, are still not using the best technologies to produce good and affordable electric cars.